yast/yast-installation/doc/SELF_UPDATE.md

 ### Language Selection

-The self update step is executed before selecting the language (`inst_complex_welcome` client).
-That means the self update progress and the errors which happens during the self update process are by default displayed in English.
+The self-update step is executed before selecting the language (`inst_complex_welcome` client).
+That means the self-update progress and the errors which happens during the self-update process are by default displayed in English.

-To use another language also for the self update press `F2` in the DVD boot menu and select the language from the list.
+To use another language also for the self-update press `F2` in the DVD boot menu and select the language from the list.
 Or use the `language` boot option, e.g.
 `language=de_DE`.